-RM of Piapot held its monthly meeting on September 14th at Piapot.
-Present were Councillors, Travis Harlick, Lorne Kusler, Clay Moorhead, Kelly Bertram, Doug Casey, Graham Markert, Administrator Jenny Robinson and myself, Reeve John Wagner.
+RM of Piapot held its monthly meeting on December 16th at Piapot.
+Present were Councillors, Travis Harlick, Lorne Kusler, Clay Moorhead, Kelly Bertram, Harvey Baker, Doug Casey, Graham Markert, Road Foreman Billy Noble, Administrator Jenny Robinson and myself, Reeve John Wagner.

 Not a lot coming out of the division reports, Billy has been out with the grader trying to fix some spots with washboard.
 While we were at the meeting a call did come in for the snowplow on a road up in the hills.
 We had a discussion about the 60 kph signs by yard sites and the fact that there is no sign indicating the end of the speed zone.
 It was decided to add “Past Yard-site” to the signs so that you know it is a short speed reduction.
 The fan motor on the furnace in the fire hall quit.
 Harvey and Billy moved the fire trucks into the RM shop until the furnace was repaired.
 We also had Ron Schaal make a new sign for the Piapot Fire Hall.
 Harvey Baker is our fire chief and he oversees the trucks and building.